sanjaysahoo21/Multi-Tenant-SaaS-Platform-/docs/DOCKER.md

-# Multi-Tenant SaaS Platform - Docker Deployment
+# WorkStack - Docker Deployment

-This document provides instructions for deploying the Multi-Tenant SaaS Platform using Docker.
+This document provides instructions for deploying WorkStack using Docker.

 ## Prerequisites